juhoen/hybrid-crypto-js/README.md

 <a name="verifying"></a>

-Message receiver needs to have message issuer's public RSA key in order to verify message issuer.
+The message receiver needs to have a message issuer's public RSA key in order to verify the message issuer.

 ```js
 // Encrypted message with signature